 After a year in which the fashion industry posted record-low economic profits, business leaders are on the front foot, seeking to innovate while continuing to engage their core constituencies.
 Given the disruptions of recent months, many companies are reconnecting with their supply chains, making tough decisions—for example, about ROI at store level—and ramping up omnichannel services.

-Reflecting with industry leaders over recent months, we have examined the ten key trends likely to shape the business over the coming year.
-Our latest reading of the our global fashion index, meanwhile, reveals new insights into company performance by category, segment, and region.
+Reflecting on industry leaders over recent months, we have examined the ten key trends likely to shape the business over the coming year.
+The latest reading of our global fashion index, meanwhile, reveals new insights into company performance by category, segment, and region.

 Silver linings

 The sober mood among fashion executives surveyed in last year’s report has evolved over recent months into a strong determination to manage the industry through troubled times.
-Our calculations, based on the changes in market capitalisations over time in our index on global fashion, suggest that the industry’s economic profit that fell by 93 percent in 2020 after rising 4 percent in 2019.
-That translates into a significant increase in the number of companies that are “value destroyers,” which we expect will rise to 73 percent of those in the index in 2020, compared with 60 percent in 2019.
+Our calculations, based on the changes in market capitalisations over time in our index on global fashion, suggest that the industry’s economic profit fell by 93 % in 2020 after rising 4 % in 2019.
+That translates into a significant increase in the number of companies that are “value destroyers,” which we expect will rise to 73 % of those in the index in 2020, compared with 60 % in 2019.

-last yearLooking forward, our base case is cautiously optimistic, with the virus more effectively controlled over the coming year, thanks to a strong public-health response.
+Our base case is cautiously optimistic, with the virus more effectively controlled over the coming year, thanks to a strong public health response.
 At the same time, government interventions will partially offset economic impacts, and global travel will pick up, alongside the possibility of larger social gatherings.
 In that scenario, we would see markets such as China recovering strongly.

-We predict a 5 to 10 percent sales growth in China in 2021 compared with 2019.
-Europe, on the other hand, will probably continue to feel the effects of subdued tourist arrivals, leading in 2021 to a 2 to 7 percent sales decline from 2019.
-Moreover, precrisis levels of activity are unlikely to return before the third quarter of 2022.
-We expect a similar trajectory in the United States, with sales down 7 to 12 percent next year compared with 2019, and only a modest recovery before the first quarter of 2023.
+We predict a 5 to 10 % sales growth in China in 2021 compared with 2019.
+Europe, on the other hand, will probably continue to feel the effects of subdued tourist arrivals, leading in 2021 to a 2 to 7 % sales decline from 2019.
+Moreover, pre-crisis levels of activity are unlikely to return before the third quarter of 2022.
+We expect a similar trajectory in the United States, with sales down 7 to 12 % next year compared with 2019, and only a modest recovery before the first quarter of 2023.

-Around the globe, there is an expect more than 20 percent annual digital growth in 2021 (with 30 percent in Europe and the United States) compared with ast year.
+Around the globe, there is an expected more than 20 % annual digital growth in 2021 (with 30% in Europe and the United States) compared with last year.
 Other positive trajectories will include the growing influence of platform propositions as customers warm to marketplace experiences and renewed appetite among both brands and consumers for local engagement—the personal touch that reflects the priorities of many.

 Companies that have performed the best over recent months tended to share at least one of two key characteristics.
 Many have had a strong Asia–Pacific focus, reflecting the economic strength of the region and the relatively lower impact of the pandemic there, and many have offered a compelling digital proposition.

 Given the standout performance of digital channels in the current environment, we expect digital to remain king in 2021.
-Indeed, some 22 percent of executives say it will be the key momentum driver in the coming year—a percentage point less than the proportion that cites “uncertainty” and slightly more than the 20 percent that pick “challenging.”3
+Indeed, some 22 % of executives say it will be the key momentum driver in the coming year—a percentage point less than the proportion that cites “uncertainty” and slightly more than the 20 % that picks “challenging.”3

 Ten themes for the next 12 months

 The defining themes in the business of fashion?
-Our discussions with industry executives suggest that the key drivers will include shifting consumer behaviours (in relation to digital channels, social-justice concerns, and a reluctance to travel), opportunistic investment, and the need to build more efficient, simple, and demand-focused operating models.
+Our discussions with industry executives suggest that the key drivers will include shifting consumer behaviours (about digital channels, social justice concerns, and a reluctance to travel), opportunistic investment, and the need to build more efficient, simple, and demand-focused operating models.

 Physical retail has been under historic levels of pressure.
 In the United States alone, some 20,000 to 25,000 stores were expected to close last year, more than double the number that did so the year before.
 With the pandemic adding to the segment’s woes, many brands have embarked on strategic reviews or have compressed multiyear transformations into just a few months.